Six Rivers “Dirty Dozen” Invasive Species

 These are species that are well established within the CISMA and are considered, by members of the CISMA, to be one of the top 12 worst problems in our area.

-Within our CISMA there are 2084 records.
-This is CERTAINLY underreported.
+Within our CISMA there are 2262 records, most are in Okaloosa County.
+The extent is probably underreported.

 Issues and Impacts: